orcs-toolkit/ORCS/README.md

 ## Features

-- A Dashboard to get information like
+- A Dashboard to get information about:
   - System Information
   - CPU and Memory consumption
   - Network Interfaces